 The monitor is certified as ‘Eyesafe’ by TÜV Rheinland, so the blue light peak is shifted to a less energetic wavelength to enhance viewing comfort.
 A 1ms grey to grey response time (caution advised) is specified alongside 2ms MPRT using the included Aim Stabilizer Sync strobe backlight setting.
 This can be used at the same time as Adaptive-Sync.
 The included stand attaches centrally with a quick-release mechanism and can be removed to reveal 100 x 100mm VESA holes for alternative mounting.
 It offers tilt and height (130mm or 5.12 inches) adjustment.
 The ports face downwards and include; AC power input (internal power converter), a 3.5mm headphone jack, 2 HDMI 2.1 ports, DP 1.4 (with DSC), USB-C (10W PD assumed, DP Alt Mode and upstream data) and 3 USB 3.0 ports (plus upstream).
 KVM functionality is included, allowing USB peripherals to be shared between multiple systems.
 2 x 3W speakers are also included.

 Further details can be found on the manufacturer’s website.
-Details on price and availability still to come.
+The monitor is listed for ~$600 USD.